tarkaja/The-Smart-Activist-s-Guide-to-Security/README.md

-# The Smart Activist's Guide to Security:
+# The Smart Activist's Guide To Security:
-### How to Build an Activist Organization Scratch
+### How to Build An Activist Organization From Scratch
 A few weeks ago I gave my sister a copy of "The Smart Girl's Guide to Privacy" by Violet Blue https://www.nostarch.com/smartgirlsguide

 She still hasn't read it... but, whatever... let's face it, she was more likely to read that than say, "Information Security for Journalists" by Silkie Carlo and Arjen Kamphuis http://www.tcij.org/resources/handbooks/infosec